 Polymorphism

 The use of polymorphism is encouraged.
 Polymorphism by nature breaks objects down into independent entities, streamlines code, makes object smaller, helps to isolate bugs, and limit the time necessary for maintenance.
-The base class for any interface that is surrounded by a namespace should use the name of clsBase.

 Design Patterns

 The understanding and use of Design Patterns is beneficial in the development and implementation of solid class structures.
 Wherever possible, Envision suggests that the Design Pattern practices be utilized.